-Be sure to consult the Project Timeline report to see how this new work impacts your responsibilities to other clients, and price accordingly.
+Be sure to consult the Project Timeline report to see how this new work impacts your responsibilities to other clients and price accordingly.

 People think a client hires you and you slave for days to finally present your masterpiece in a grand reveal, which the client loves and showers you with praise and money - except it doesn't work like that.
 In fact, it's the opposite.

-Work approval isn't a one time event but a process that happens quietly throughout the project.
+Work approval isn't a one-time event but a process that happens quietly throughout the project.
 The exceptions are small items (like banners and icons) but even that's up for debate.

 Your goal is to make the final approval just a formality since the client knows the end product and already gave their blessing.
 To get to this level, you need to:

-Know who the decision maker is
+Know who the decision-maker is

-Going into a project, you need to know who on the client side provides input, who gives feedback, and who approves it.
+Going into a project, you need to know who on the client-side provides input, who gives feedback, and who approves it.
 If your point of contact doesn't have the decision-making authority, plan for it by setting aside some time for decision making as your contact will have to push their busy bosses for feedback, which will take time.

 Get political buy-in

 Try to talk to each stakeholder on the client side even if you don't need their input.
 You never know who can affect the decision making so talk to each department that's affected by your work purely out of political reasons.
-Plus, inquiry is flattery and inviting people to participate empowers them.
+Plus, an inquiry is flattery and inviting people to participate empowers them.

 Remember that there are more stakeholders than you might initially think.
-Executives have to defend your work as a part of the overall strategy; customer service has to support it; sales has to sell it; and production has to maintain it.
+Executives have to defend your work as a part of the overall strategy; customer service has to support it; the sales team has to sell it; production has to maintain it.
 Make them all your allies by involving them, and they'll defend your work because they are in part responsible for it.

 If you don't include others, you'll have a hard time presenting work because the group you skipped will challenge your recommendations and ask why you didn't consider this or that - thus making the presentation will become a debate.
 But if you involve them, by the time the formal proposal comes up for approval, the decision is already made and the final meeting is a formality.